 Verrocchio trained as a goldsmith and has used real gold leaf, such as on the fringe of the left angel’s sleeve, and yellow paint, for example on the Virgin’s sleeves, to recreate the effect of gold – a technique derived from northern European artists to show various degrees of shine.

-Paintings of the Virgin and Child were not only found in churches in Renaissance Italy but also in people’s homes, where they were the focus of private prayer.
+Paintings of the Virgin Mary and Christ Child were not only found in churches in Renaissance Italy but also in people’s homes, where they were the focus of private prayer.
 This painting is slightly larger than most made for domestic use and – unusually – the figures are lit from the right.
 It may have been made for a specific location where the natural light also entered the room from the right – possibly a private chapel within the owner’s house, a luxury reserved for only the wealthiest citizens.
 It makes sense that such a patron would order a work from Verrocchio; his workshop was the most prestigious in Florence and there he trained several notable painters including Leonardo da Vinci and Botticelli.

 Verrocchio’s training and brief career as a goldsmith are evident in the elaborate brooches of pearls and rubies worn by the Virgin and the angel on the left, and the silk fabrics woven with gold thread.
 The leaves and stem of the lily are gilded, transforming it too into a luxury object.
 Technical examination has shown that Verrocchio used three techniques to render different effects with gold.
 The gold thread used in the lining of the Virgin’s robe and her lilac sleeves is created entirely with yellow paint, but the star at her shoulder and the fringe on the left angel’s sleeve are gold leaf applied over a sticky base called mordant.
 This real gold is the brightest and most tactile.
 ‘Mosaic gold’, a type of tin which shines less brightly than real gold, has been used in the borders of the robes and the ribbon that flutters over the shoulders of the left angel; it gives a more subtle gilded effect that does not distract us from the overall design.
 As far as we know now, this is the only example of its use in Florentine painting.